All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dr. Mike Hansen does not sugarcoat the muscle loss data on Ozempic and Mounjaro, and that is exactly why this video has resonated with 141K viewers.
 The weight loss headlines are impressive.
 The body composition data underneath those headlines is concerning.
 And most patients are not hearing about it until they are already deep into treatment and noticing that they feel weaker despite weighing less.

-The core issue is simple: when you lose weight rapidly on a GLP-1 medication, a meaningful portion of that weight comes from muscle, not just fat.
+The core issue is simple: when you lose weight rapidly on a GLP-1 medication, a meaningful portion of that weight comes from muscle, more than fat.
 The clinical trials measured this.
 The numbers are not hidden.
 But they tend to get buried under the celebration of total weight loss, and patients are rarely given a clear picture of what their body composition is actually doing during treatment.

 How Bad Is the Muscle Loss, Really?